 I'm tired of this.

-I'm not gonna take it anymore.
+I'm not going to take it anymore.

-I look at it, it's it's not easy to say these kind of things, but it is what it is.
+It's not easy to say these kind of things, but it is what it is.

 Obvious is obvious.